 Antimicrobial additives for coatings can also offer protection against fungi, mold, and mildew, a key feature, particularly for outdoor applications.
 An antimicrobial coating for plastic is especially beneficial.
 It helps prolong the life of plastic materials by preventing discoloration, loss of tensile strength, and cracking that often occurs through fungal growth.

 The most common actives used to manufacture antimicrobial coatings include various isothiazolinone treatments, zinc pyrithione, silver, and quaternary ammonium compounds.
 Each active ingredient has its strengths and weaknesses.

 For example; zinc, silver, and quats have strong efficacy against bacteria but their fungal efficacy is either non-existent or high levels of the antimicrobial additive are required.
 Likewise, isothiazolinones have robust fungal efficacy but are less effective against bacteria or require more of the active to work effectively.

-Synergistic combinations of different actives can lower overall anti-microbial use levels, provide economical savings and most importantly, deliver superior antimicrobial performance.
+Synergistic combinations of different actives can lower overall anti-microbial use levels, provide economical savings, and most importantly, deliver superior antimicrobial performance.

-By creating unique combinations of antimicrobial actives, the Ultra-Fresh suite of antimicrobial additives for coatings offer something different compared to the “off-the-shelf” products sold by larger antimicrobial coating companies.
+By creating unique combinations of antimicrobial actives, the Ultra-Fresh suite of antimicrobial additives for coatings offer something different compared to off-the-shelf products sold by larger antimicrobial coating companies.

 Simple to use, an antimicrobial treatment can be added to the liquid stage prior to coating.
 In most cases, antimicrobial additives can also offer excellent in-can protection prior to use.